jaykru/exit-chess/README.md

 ## License

 Copyright Jay Kruer 2023.
-You probably won't want to use the code (yet) but contact me.
+You probably won't want to use the code (yet) but contact me if you do.
 I haven't decided on a license yet.

 [^1]: I'd like to make this less manual and kludgy in the future, but this is a hobby project for now...